 (NOTE: Microneedling is not recommended for those suffering from rosacea or overly sensitive or reactive skin.)

 Because everyone has uniquely individual skin care challenges we will create a customized treatment plan specifically for you and your skin during your initial consultation.
+Microneedling is safe for all skin types, although some conditions may make you not a good candidate for the treatment.
 We will provide you with an estimate of how many treatments you will need along with recommendations for any topical treatments.

 - Vitamin C skin serum: Microneedling helps Vitamin C serum to penetrate the outer layers of skin by creating “micro-channels” for deeper absorption.

 - Topical retinoid therapy: Topical retinoids are medicines derived from Vitamin A compounds used for treating mild to severe acne, sun damage, fine lines, wrinkles, and freckles.